 The middle name might have been Edward.
 I have not been able to verify this so I am leaving E.

 The 1860 Census lists David Leary as 17 and a farm laborer.
 The location was Rockingham County, Virginia, and the post office was Harrisonburg.

-David Leary had cousins around Cairo, Ohio.
+A rambling note among family papers - David Leary had cousins around Cairo, Ohio.
 One by the name of Grady and one by the name of Alice Miller who married a Miller.
 Alice and Lucinda visited her before Alice was married about 1890.
 Think she was one of David Leary's mother's brother's children.

 Sources state that David Leary served as a private in the 17th Regiment, Virginia Cavalry, Company C. I have also found David Leary listed as a soldier in the Rockingham County Virginia Guards and Scouts.
 In an attempt to fit the timeline outlined below, I put David in the Guards and Scouts when he was wounded.
 After recovering, he was reporting for duty in the 17th Regiment, Virginia Cavalry when he was captured by the Union forces.
 This unit was organized in January, 1863, the same month and year he was captured.
 Whether or not he actually saw action with the 17th is doubtful.

 The following is from a letter written to one of David Leary's children in 1923 by "Uncle Jim" who was living in the National Military Home located in Dayton, Ohio.